What to do if you or someone you know has been sexually assaulted

-Prevention and Training offered through UGA Campus Resources
+Prevention and Training are offered through the following UGA Campus Resources

 Equal Opportunity Office staff members are available to provide training upon request to any University department or student, faculty, or employee group.
 Established training modules include:

 - Introduction to the Non-Discrimination and Anti- Harassment (NDAH) Policy and the Sexual Misconduct Policy;

 - understanding sexual consent at UGA; and

 To schedule a training, please contact the EOO at email@example.com or 706-542-7912.